RohanAmbhore/collection/README.md

+### 2018-02-20
+- [VueJS Best Practices Guide](https://gist.github.com/brianboyko/91fdfb492071e743e389d84eee002342) [[Read]](pages/vuejs_best_practices_guide_2018_02_20_19_59_35.md)
+ > Deverus Vue.js Style Guide Guide for developing Vue.js applications. v.
+0.0.1 Vue.js is an amazing framework, which can be as powerful as Angular or React, the two big heavy hitters in the world of front-end frameworks.
+However, most of Vue's ease-of-use is due to the use of Observables - a pattern that triggers re-renders and other function calls with the reassignment of a variable.
+Because of this, while Vue is very powerful, it can be very easy to do some very dumb things with it - things Vue...
 ### 2018-02-19
 - [Where can I find the rule definitions for "eslint:recommended"? - Stack Overflow](https://stackoverflow.com/questions/33162047/where-can-i-find-the-rule-definitions-for-eslintrecommended) [[Read]](pages/where_can_i_find_the_rule_definitions_for_eslint_recommended_stack_overflow_2018_02_19_10_36_53.md)
  > up vote 6 down vote favorite 3 In a .eslintrc file, we can use: "extends": "eslint:recommended" to extend the recommended rules provided by eslint, and in the rule list, many of them are marked as "recommended".
 My question what is the exact rule definitions for them?
 I searched in the repo of eslint, but not found it. rules eslint share|edit|flag asked Oct 16 '15 at 3:22 Freewind 69.4k98286503 add a comment |...